 Towed vehicles may be located by contacting the Yale Parking Office, weekdays between 8:00 a.m. and 4:00 p.m.
 After 4:00 p.m. and on weekends, the Yale Police Department - (203) 432-4400 and Catapano Towing - (203) 624-4119 may be contacted.
 Vehicles are reclaimed by paying the tow charge and storage charges, if incurred, directly to the towing agent.
 If your vehicle has been booted, please follow the directions on the ticket left on the vehicle.
 If an owner feels that his or her vehicle has been unjustly towed/booted, he or she may later resort to the appeal procedure.

 Grounds for denial or revocation of a permit include: Falsifying permit application; making one’s permit available to another; parking of more than one vehicle under a single permit on University property simultaneously.

 Note: Complaints about improperly parked vehicles should be reported to Yale parking office at 203-432-9790.
 The Yale parking staff will respond weekdays between 8:00 a.m and 4:00 p.m.
 Campus Police will respond at all other times, for blocking situations only.

-A vehicle owner who feels that any of the parking regulations have been applied to him or her in an improper manner may appeal in writing to the Parking Appeals Board, P.O.
-Box 208316, New Haven, CT 06520-8316.
-The board members will review each appeal on its merits, and its decision is final.
+A vehicle owner who feels that any of the parking regulations have been applied to him or her in an improper manner may appeal to the Yale Parking Office.
+An appeal form can be found under the Parking Forms page.